Skip to main content

 Sorting orderBy

-The orderBy` parameter is used to specify the sorting method of query results and supports multi-field sorting (up to 3 fields).
+The orderBy parameter is used to specify the sorting method for query results, supporting multi-field sorting (up to 3 fields).

 const {